 While a derivatives firm may not need to save every voicemail or e-mail, or record all telephone conversations with every derivatives party, we expect a derivatives firm to maintain reasonable records of all communications with a derivatives party relating to derivatives transacted with, for or on behalf of the derivatives party.
-What is "reasonable" for larger derivatives firm may be different from what is "reasonable" for a smaller derivatives firm.
+What is "reasonable" for larger derivatives firms may be different from what is "reasonable" for a smaller derivatives firm.

-Section 35 - Form, accessibility and retention of records
+Section 36 - Form, accessibility and retention of records

-Paragraph 35(1)(a) requires derivatives firms to keep their records in a safe location.
+Derivatives firms are required to keep their records in a safe location.
 This includes ensuring that no one has unauthorized access to information, particularly confidential derivatives party and counterparty information.
 We expect a derivatives firm to be particularly vigilant if it maintains books and records in a location that may be accessible by a third party.
 In this case, we expect the derivatives firm to have a confidentiality agreement with the third party.